Skip to content

 "Texture is null" Error

-Symptom: NullReferenceException when drawing
+Symptom: NullReferenceException when drawing.

-Solution: Make sure texture loaded successfully
+Solution: Ensure the texture loaded successfully in OnLoadAsync.

 protected override void OnRender(GameTime gameTime)